prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 * **Query Pre-processing and Filtering**
    * Applies overrides to the catalog, schema, username, and password of each query.
-   * Filters queries according to whitelist and blacklist.
-Whitelist is applied before blacklist.
+   * Filters queries according to allowlist and blocklist.
+Allowlist is applied before blocklist.
    * Filters out queries with invalid syntax.
    * Filters out queries not supported for validation. ``Select``, ``Insert``, and ``CreateTableAsSelect`` are supported.